-Make it part of the of the onboarding process
+Make it part of the onboarding process

 An employee’s first couple of weeks on the job is a prime opportunity for them to be exposed and to be embedded into your company’s business innovation processes and values.
-Add innovation training to the onboarding agenda, recruit someone from your innovation department to speak or enlist a senior executive to share the company’s Innovation Thesis and the roadmap for core, adjacent or transformational innovation.
+Add innovation training to the onboarding agenda, recruit someone from your innovation department to speak, or enlist a senior executive to share the company’s Innovation Thesis and the roadmap for core, adjacent or transformational innovation.